-With its ability to remain strong while remaining flexible, bronze is the only one that is strong yet remains flexible.
-It is the only metal that can reflect the artist’s passion.
+With its ability to remain strong while remaining flexible, bronze is the only metal which can truly reflect the artist’s passion.
 From the past to the present, bronze has been used to portray nobility and luxury.
-Most metals reflect a sense of coldness and stiffness, but bronze portrays warmth and tenderness.
+While many metals reflect a sense of coldness and rigidity, bronze portrays a sensual warmth.

-Gesso is an ivory-coloured lacquered surface with tiny crack lines.
-It can be used for panels, furniture, or even mirror frames, giving a look of natural luxury.
+Gesso is an ivory-coloured lacquered surface with delicate black lines.
+It can be used for panels, furniture and mirror frames and lends a look of natural luxury.
 MUSE artisans apply a white lacquer to a smooth surface and during the drying process delicately crack the surface by hand.